totally-google-drive/Hidden-Hub-Project/README.md

 There is a password to the website you can find the password in the source code.
-It was meant to hide the password from people who do not have access to the inspect part of a web browser (that is why its so unprotected) working on a backend verification.
+It was meant to hide the password from people who do not have access to the inspect part of a web browser (that is why its so unprotected) working on a backend verification system.

 yeah that is it.

 <for github>

+by totallygoogledrive on replit and github
 <by totallygoogledrive on replit and github>